xymian/go-chat/README.md

 ## Features

 - **Multiple private one-on-one messaging**: Users can send messages privately to other users.✅ (TESTABLE VERSION DONE)
-- **Group chat**: Users can send messages to multiple users in a group chat.⏳🔜 (IN PROGRESS)
+- **Group chat**: Users can send messages to multiple users in a group chat.⏳🔜 (In progress)
-- **Authentication and login**: Users can securely log in to the chat server.⏳🔜 (IN PROGRESS)
+- **Authentication and login**: Users can securely log in to the chat server.⏳🔜 (In progress)
-- **Chat history**: The server stores chat history for each user, allowing them to view past messages.✅ (TESTABLE VERSION DONE)
+- **Chat history**: The server stores chat history for each user, allowing them to view past messages.✅ (Testablr version)
-- **Front-end Client**: (Currently CLI) A user-friendly application for interacting with the chat server⏳🔜 (IN PROGRESS)
+- **Front-end Client**: (Currently CLI) A user-friendly application for interacting with the chat server✅ (Testable version)

 ## Getting Started